hzz0024/hzz0024.github.io/_posts/2020/2020-06-12-fst_permutation_outliter_detection.markdown

 |    CH      | 520698396| 291145       |
 |    REF     | 545117898| 291145       |

-Step 3 Perform permutation tests by shuffling and randomly drawing individauls.
+Step 3 Perform permutation tests by shuffling and randomly assigning challenge and reference individauls to two new groups.
 A python script is developed for this purpose.
-I now consider the case in which permutations are randomly drawn with replacement.
 Each permutation is randomly generated independently of previous permutations or of the original data configuration.
-This is by far the most common way that permutation tests are used in practice, especially in the genomic literature (see Phipson and Smyth, 2010 - Permutation P-values Should Never Be Zero:
+It also means that random permutations may include repetitions of the same permutations.
+This is the most common way that permutation tests are used in practice, especially in the genomic literature.
-Calculating Exact P-values When Permutations Are Randomly Drawn).

-> This scenario requires careful treatment from a mathematical point of view, because of the possibility that the random permutations may include repetitions of the same permutations and indeed of the original data.
+Note that here the p-value is calibrated by adding a 1 to the numerator and denominator to account for misestimation of the p-value (see https://genomicsclass.github.io/book/pages/permutation_tests.html).
+For more details see [Permutation P-values should never be zero](https://pubmed.ncbi.nlm.nih.gov/21044043/).

 ```sh
 # write script for angsd run